davenverse/shellfish/docs/tutorial/creating_cli.md

   yield contact.username
 ```

-First, we read all of our contacts, line by line using the `ContactManager#getAll` method (1).
+First, we read all of our contacts, line by line using the `ContactManager.getAll` method (1).
 Then, we check if the contact already exists in the file checking if the username is contained (2).
 If it does, we raise an error using the `raiseError` method.
 If it doesn't, we save it to memory using our `saveContacts` methods.
-This is done with the `ifM`; this method basically checks if the boolean inside the `IO` is true or false and it executes an effect depending on the condition.
+This is done with the `ifM`; this method checks for a boolean value in an `IO` and executes one of the two declared effects depending on it.

 Now that we have the `addContact` function implemented, we can move to the `removeContact` function: